PVC Pipe Sizes

 5. Overlooking Chemical Compatibility

 Is it fair to say that PVC is largely used in industries and not all chemicals are compatible with PVC?
-At such low levels of chemical resistance, PVC should not be used for strong acids, solvents, or very high concentrations of chemicals since these could oxidize the compound.
+At such low levels of chemical resistance, PVC should not be used for strong acids, solvents, or very high concentrations of chemicals since these could oxidise the compound.
 Always consult a PVC chemical compatibility chart before installation.

 6. Ignoring Joint and Fitting Compatibility